Daavidng/Daavidng/README.md

 ### <div align="center">I'm Daavid Ng, an undergraduate student 🏫 Working as a backend support intern!</div>

-- 💬 Ask me about anything regarding machine learning, statistics, and programming.
+- 💬 Ask me about anything regarding machine learning, statistics, and programming

-- 🌱 I’m currently learning Tableau, Investment, and AI.
+- 🌱 I’m currently learning Tableau, Investment, and AI

-- 🤔 I’m looking for help with expert in data science field to provide me guidance :D
+- 🤔 I’m looking for help with expert in data science field to provide me guidance

 - 📫 How to reach me: davidngkienloong00@gmail.com